 quasar has also incorporated the co-digestion of regional manufacturing organic waste along with manure into many of its farm digesters, making anaerobic digestion a viable option even for small farms.
 This additional feedstock increases the energy production of the digester and allows the project to recognize an additional revenue stream through tip fees. quasar is experienced in sourcing biomass for many of its co-digestion projects, and can offer this service through project development and ongoing operational support.

-To find out how your farm can benefit from a digester, contact a quasar developer at the numbers below.
+Contact us to find out how your farm can benefit from a digester.

 Ashley, OH (hog)